SPP - Synthetic Packet Pairs

 Both 'pair count' and 'server processing time' are optional.

-Pair Count Running total of pairs the program has created
+Pair Count Running total of packet pairs

 Options